About the Journal

 RBFHSS wants to be a high quality scientific journal indexed in bibliographic databases recognized nationally and internationally.

 RBFHSS relies on a rigorous peer-review process to ensure the trustworthiness of the articles published.
 Peer reviewers act on an altruistic base, with no remuneration for their services.
 Peer reviewers are selected among prestigious Brazilian and international authors who have previously published articles about a similar topic.
 Peer review runs in a double blind review system.
 However, reviewers can voluntarily unveil their identity.

 Peer reviewers are contacted by email, and full-text manuscript (without any author identification details) is provided after they accept the review.
 In no more than four weeks, a reviewer should send the editor a confidential opinion on the manuscript and some comments to be sent to authors.
 The editor decides if a manuscript is accepted or needs major or minor modifications.
-Author(s) should submit the new version in no more than four weeks, and the new version is reviewed by the same peer-reviewers as the original version.
+Author(s) should submit the new version in no more than three weeks, and the new version is reviewed by the same peer-reviewers as the original version.

 RBFHSS encourages reviewers to submit two different sets of comments:

 - A peer reviewer’s report addressed to the authors containing the suggestions to improve the quality of the manuscript.